Tympanometry

 Tympanometry is an acoustic evaluation of the condition of the middle ear eardrum (tympanic membrane) and the conduction bones by creating variations of air pressure in the ear canal.

 Tympanometry is an objective test of middle-ear function.
 It is not a hearing test, but rather a measure of energy transmission through the middle ear.
-It is not a measure of TM or middle ear mobility.
+It is not a measure of eardrum or middle ear mobility.
 It is an acoustic measure, measured by a microphone, as part of the ear canal probe, inserted into the ear canal.
 The test should not be used to assess the sensitivity of hearing and the results of this test should always be viewed in conjunction with pure tone audiometry.

 Tympanometry is a valuable component of the audiometric evaluation.
 In evaluating hearing loss, tympanometry permits a distinction between sensorineural and conductive hearing loss, when evaluation is not apparent via Weber and Rinne testing.
 Furthermore, in a primary care setting, tympanometry can be helpful in making the diagnosis of otitis media by demonstrating the presence of fluid build up in the middle ear cavity.

 Operation

-A tone of 226 Hz is generated by a probe tip inserted into the external ear canal, where the sound strikes the tympanic membrane, causing vibration of the middle ear, which in turn results in the conscious perception of hearing.
-Some of this sound is reflected back and picked up by the instrument.
-Most middle ear problems result in stiffening of the middle ear, which causes more of the sound to be reflected back.
+A tone of 226 Hz is generated by a probe tip inserted into the external ear canal, where the sound strikes the tympanic membrane, causing vibration of the middle ear.

 While 226 Hz is the most common probe tone, others can be used.
 In infants under 4 months of age, research has shown a 1000 Hz tone yields more accurate results.
 Multi-frequency tympanometry is conducted at multiple frequencies between 250 and 2000 Hz and is used to help identify ossicular abnormalities.

 Admittance is how energy is transmitted through the middle ear.
 The instrument measures the reflected sound and expresses it as an admittance or compliance, plotting the results on a chart known as a tympanogram.

 Normally, the air pressure in the ear canal is the same as ambient pressure.
 Also, under normal conditions, the air pressure in the middle ear is approximately the same as ambient pressure since the eustachian tube opens periodically to ventilate the middle ear and equalize pressure.
 In a healthy individual, the maximum sound is transmitted through the middle ear when the ambient air pressure in the ear canal is equal to the pressure in the middle ear.

 Procedure

-After an otoscopy (examination of the ear with an otoscope) to ensure that the path to the eardrum is clear and there is no perforation, the test is performed by inserting the tympanometer probe in the ear canal.
+After otoscopy (examination of the ear with an otoscope) to ensure that the path to the eardrum is clear and there is no perforation, the test is performed by inserting the tympanometer probe in the ear canal.
 The instrument changes the pressure in the ear, generates a pure tone, and measures the eardrum responses to the sound at different pressures.
 This produces a series of data measuring how admittance varies with pressure, which is plotted as a tympanogram: